Joelle Gilbert

-Joelle Marie Gilbert (born 9 September 1999) is a Gibraltarian footballer who plays as a midfielder for Lions Gibraltar and the Gibraltar women's national team.
+Joelle Marie Gilbert (born 9 September 1999) is a Gibraltarian footballer who plays as a midfielder for Linense FCB and the Gibraltar women's national team.

 International career

 Gilbert made her senior debut for Gibraltar on 24 June 2021 in a 1–4 friendly away loss to Liechtenstein.
 She scored her first international goal against the same opposition 3 days later, in a 2–1 defeat.